sofianunezda/Quantum-Sensing/README.md

 - Dréau, A. et al. (2011)
 - Rondin, L. et al. (2014)

-Additional references are included in the study manual.
+Additional scientific references, books, theses, standards and technical documentation are included in the study manual.

 ---

-# Project Goals
+# 🏫 About the Project

-The purpose of this repository is to provide an educational introduction to quantum sensing based on nitrogen-vacancy (NV) centers in diamond.

-The project combines:

-- theoretical background;
-- educational material;
-- scientific illustrations;
-- numerical simulations.

-Future developments will progressively extend the simulator while maintaining its educational focus and its correspondence with the accompanying study manual.
+This repository was developed during an extracurricular internship at the **Nanomaterials and Nanotechnology Research Center (CINN)**.

+The project began as a literature review on quantum sensing and progressively evolved into two complementary educational resources:

+1. A comprehensive study manual explaining the theoretical and experimental foundations of quantum sensing with NV centers.
+2. An interactive Python simulator implementing the principal physical effects involved in ODMR experiments.

+The resulting repository reflects the full learning process: studying the scientific literature, organizing the theoretical foundations, creating educational illustrations, translating physical equations into code and interpreting the simulated results.

 ---

-# License
+# 📄 License

 This project is distributed under the MIT License.